TerribleDev/blog.terribledev.io.hexo/source/_posts/Hosting-hexo-in-azure-webapps.md

 ```

 This markup will redirect all requests to the public folder, and it will enable newer fonts (like woff).
 This will also force a trailing slash.
+Now git commit the project and have azure pick up the files from github/bitbucket/git, etc.

+If you need to see a complete example of this, grab the [code for this blog](https://github.com/tparnell8/blog.tparnell.io).